|

 ||||

-All aquatic vascular plants have evolved from terrestrial vascular plants, carrying with them many morphological features that originally were evolved as adaptations to terrestrial life -- vascular tissue in "true" roots, stems, and leaves, as well as waxy cutin to minimize water loss to the atmosphere.
-The return to aquatic habitats has required further evolution, in some cases loss of terrestrial features.
-Stomates are reduced or absent from submerged foliage, as they are dysfunctional in water (but important in air).
+All aquatic vascular plants have evolved from terrestrial vascular plants, carrying with them many morphological features that originally evolved as adaptations to terrestrial life - vascular tissue in 'true' roots, stems, and leaves, stomates, and waxy cuticle to minimize water loss to the atmosphere.
+The return to aquatic habitats required further evolution, in some cases loss of terrestrial characteristics.
+Stomates are reduced or absent from submerged foliage, dysfunctional in water due to low diffusion rates (but important in air).
 Rooted aquatic vascular plants need mechanisms of supplying oxygen to their roots.
 Submerged foliage plants, especially those with dysfunctional or missing roots, have changed their leaf morphology to maximize the surface area to volume ratio, both by eliminating most inner layers of cells (mesoderm), becoming highly dissected, and either developing large intercellular space or becoming little more than vascular and epidermal tissue, with few or no stomates, and without any waxy cutin covering.
-The extreme case of reductionist evolution is Wolffia (and Wolffiella, members of the duckweed family), the smallest known. fastest growing, and shortest life cycle, flowering plant.
-With a thallus (body) length of less than 1 mm, it floats on the water surface (epineuston), has more than 50 stomates on its upper surface, and produces a complete flower (one carpel, one stamen).
+Many aquatic macrophytes also lack supportive fiber cells, depending instead on floatation mechanisms or density regulation close to that of water.
+The most extreme case of reductionist evolution is Wolffia and Wolffiella, members of the duckweed family, the smallest known angiosperm. also the fastest growing with the shortest life cycle.
+With a thallus (body) length of less than 1 mm,Wolffia floats on the water surface (epineuston), has more than 50 stomates on its upper surface, and produces a complete flower (one carpel, one stamen).
 Prior to critical organization of photosynthetic organisms the several classes of algae were considered especially by botanists to be plants.
 In the three-domain system (Eubacteria, Archaea, Eucaryota) (Woese at al. 1990), based on the six-kingdom classification of all organisms (Eubacteria, Archaea, Protists, Plants, Fungi and Animals) we now recognize that photosynthetic procaryotes are not 'plants', nor are the several classes of algae which are protists.
-However in popular understanding and even in some academic classes these distinctions are not made, and the uncritical definition of 'plants' -- unfortunately -- continues. |
+However in popular understanding and even in some academic classes these distinctions are not made, and the uncritical definition of 'plants' (Viridae Plantae) -- unfortunately -- continues.

 ||||